-The following account was a bit of a holiday tradition here at Phantoms & Monsters.
-The last time I posted this account was during the 2016 holiday season.
-Well, I decided to dust it off and post.
-I hope you enjoy.
+The following account is a bit of a holiday tradition here at Phantoms & Monsters.
+I was going to read it for our Creepy Christmas Cheer Show, but due to Vincent and Bernadette getting sick, the show was canceled.
+So, I decided to dust it off and post.
+I hope you enjoy it.

 This story was forwarded to me in 1998.
 I was told that it is a true tale despite the bizarre details.
 Even though it is holiday related, I had some reservations since there is a combination of death and Christmas.
-Nonetheless, I receive many requests by other bloggers to use on their site:
+Nonetheless, I receive many requests from other bloggers to use on their sites:

 Hello – I have a disturbing Christmas-related story that took place in a remote small town located on Mount Desert Island, Maine.
 My name is George and I have lived here all of my life.
 I hesitate to name the town since this story could carry unintended consequences for the residents.
 I know that the story is true because I was a witness to it.